-This mix consists of a blend of USA buffel for lighter country and Gayndah buffel for the red/grey loams.
-The use of sabi grass, for vigorous establishment plus stylos and burgundy bean complement the mix, enabling protein levels to be maintained in the dry winter.
-This mix will cover lighter soils encountered in the western Queensland area in the 350-450 mm rainfall category.
+A blend of USA buffel for lighter country and Gayndah buffel for the red/grey loams.
+The use of sabi grass for vigorous establishment plus stylos and burgundy bean complement the mix, enabling protein levels to be maintained in the dry winter.
+This mix will cover lighter soils encountered in the western Queensland area in the 350 - 450 mm rainfall category.

-VARIETY SPECIES %
+Variety Species %

-USA Buffel Buffel grass 30
+USA Buffel grass 30

-Gayndah Buffel Buffel grass 30
+Gayndah Buffel grass 30

-Burgundy Bean Burgundy bean 10
+Presto Burgundy bean 10

-Mega Stylo Stylo 15
+Mega Stylo Mix Stylo 15

-Sabi Grass Sabi grass 15
+Sabi Grass Urochloa 15

-Sowing rate: 6-10 kg/ha